wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    The techniques described in this document provide a number of benefits, including (in no specific order):

-   Reduced latency  By answering directly from cache, validating
+   Reduced latency:  By answering directly from cache, validating
       resolvers can immediately inform clients that the name they are looking for does not exist, improving the user experience.